HL7/fhir-gender-harmony/input/pagecontent/cdagenderharmony.md

 <!-- Updates based on Jira tickets
-Date             Jira ticket        Updated by                   Comment
+Date             Jira ticket              Updated by               Comment 2023-8-16        spell/grammar check      MaryKay McDaniel         timeframes to time frames, 2023-8-16        OTHER-2602               MaryKay McDaniel         commented out the Note to balloter, incase it was needed for something in other tickets

 -->